autoplot/documentation/javadoc/org/autoplot/OptionsDialog.md

-# org.autoplot.OptionsDialogCustom GUI for editing options.
-This should be
+# org.autoplot.OptionsDialog

- presented in a modal dialog.
+Custom GUI for editing options.
+This should be presented in a modal dialog.

-OptionsDialog( )
+# OptionsDialog( )
 Creates new form OptionsDialog

 ***